 Flag Description Example Spark Result ?
-The conversion is optional and will be ignored if there are no more arguments left to consume.
-The conversion should consume all remaining arguments, if any. new Column("arg1"), new Useful for var-arg functions.
-Column("arg2") , The conversion should begin with a comma. , new Column("arg1") 9 The result is an array of the specified type.
+The conversion is optional and will be ignored if there are no more ar- guments left to consume.
+The conversion should consume all remaining arguments, if any.
+Useful new Column("arg1"), new Col- for var-arg functions. umn("arg2") , The conversion should begin with a comma. , new Column("arg1") G The result is an array of the specified type.
 Array("value1", "value2")